Yuval Zellner: Biography

 He later worked as CEO of the Economic Development Group in Ramat HaSharon until 2012.

 Previously a member of the Labor Party, Zellner joined Kadima in 2005.
 Ranked 34th on Kadima's list for the 2009 elections, he failed to win a seat, but entered the Knesset on 3 May 2012 as a replacement for Tzipi Livni, who had resigned her seat after losing the party's leadership election to Shaul Mofaz.

 Placed sixth on the Kadima list for the 2013 elections, he lost his seat when the party was reduced to two MKs.
 However, he returned to the Knesset on 18 December 2014 following Yisrael Hasson's resignation and other resignations from the party list.
 The party did not contest the 2015 elections, resulting in Zellner losing his seat.

+Zellner ran for Mayor of Tel Aviv in the 2024 election as a member of New Hope.
+He came in third out of three candidates, winning 11% of the vote.
+Zellner also headed New Hope's list for the Tel Aviv city council, and was elected its sole councillor.

 Personal life

 Zellner was married to reality TV star Dafna Shahar and they have one daughter.